-1. The RESETDOS command can be used only by privileged TCP/IP users.
+1. The RESETDOS command can be used by privileged TCP/IP users only.
 Such users are identified with the TCP/IP OBEY statement.
-For more information about listing user IDs with the OBEY statement, see z/VM: TCP/IP Planning and Customization.
+For more information about listing user IDs with the OBEY statement, see OBEY Statement in z/VM: TCP/IP Planning and Customization.